Ashbourne, County Meath: Public transport

-Ashbourne is served by two public transport companies: Bus Éireann and Ashbourne Connect.
+Ashbourne is served by services from Bus Éireann, Ashbourne Connect and Dublin Bus.
+The latter provides nightlife city services in the 88N.
 Ashbourne Connect provides an express coach service direct to Dublin city centre and the southside of the city.
 The service is listed as 193 on the national journey planner.
 Bus Éireann provide a service (route 103) from Beresford Place, Dublin.
 Some of these services continue on to Ratoath, Kilmoon Cross and Duleek.
 Other services include Bus Éireann routes 105 (Blanchardstown - Drogheda), 109A (Dublin Airport - Kells), and Go-Ahead routes 195 (Balbriggan) and 197 (Swords).

 Road

 Ashbourne is linked to the M50 and Dublin city by 17 kilometres of motorway/dual-carriageway on the N2/M2 national primary route, which commences at junction 5 of the M50 motorway (13.5 km from Ashbourne).
 The road is a six-lane dual-carriageway from the M50 until exit 2, Cherryhound in County Dublin, where it becomes a motorway from there to the Rath roundabout, 1.5 km north of Ashbourne.
 The M2 incorporates a bypass of Ashbourne.
 The South Ashbourne Interchange, a junction taking traffic on and off the N2 near the Nine Mile Stone, allows traffic to transfer to and from Ashbourne and its bypass.
 Phase II of the M50 upgrade, opened in 2010, links the N2 to the M50 at exit 5.